SzyJ/Newcastle_University_Thesis_Template/README.md

 ![Newcastle University Logo](Newcastle_University_logo.png)

-On Mac and Linux use the following command in a desired folder to generate the file.
+On Mac and Linux use the following command in a desired folder to generate a new `.tex` file.
 ```
 curl https://raw.githubusercontent.com/SzyJ/Newcastle_University_Thesis_Template/master/thesis.tex >> thesis.tex
 ```

-Windows copy the code from this link and put it in a new `.tex` file
+On Windows copy the code from this link and put it in a new `.tex` file.
 ```
 https://raw.githubusercontent.com/SzyJ/Newcastle_University_Thesis_Template/master/thesis.tex
 ```